tinyobjloader/tinyobjloader/README.md

   * Vertex color(as an extension: https://blender.stackexchange.com/questions/31997/how-can-i-get-vertex-painted-obj-files-to-import-into-blender)
 * Texcoord
 * Normal
-* Material
-  * Unknown material attributes are returned as key-value(value is string) map.
 * Crease tag('t').
 This is OpenSubdiv specific(not in wavefront .obj specification)
-* PBR material extension for .MTL.
-Its proposed here: http://exocortex.com/blog/extending_wavefront_mtl_to_support_pbr
 * Callback API for custom loading.
 * Double precision support(for HPC application).
 * Smoothing group